wasm-signatures/design/README.md

 ## Requirements and justifications

-### Signatures may implement multiple signature algorithms
+- [X] Signatures may implement multiple signature algorithms
   - Compliance requirements
   - Public key size/signature size/verification CPU cost tradeoffs (ex: post-quantum schemes vs EdDSA)
   - Code and key reuse (ex: ECDSA-SHA3 for blockchains already leveraging SHA3, EdDSA to use existing SSH keys)

-### It should be possible to verify a module file before execution
+- [X] It should be possible to verify a module file before execution

-### It should be possible to add signed custom sections

-...to a potentially signed module so that one can verify the original module and the additional custom section independently
+- [X] It should be possible to add signed custom sections to a potentially signed module so that one can verify the original module and the additional custom section independently

-- See [Appendix 1](#appendix-1).
+  See [Appendix 1](#appendix-1).
 A user may want to add additional signed information (debug data, precompiled headers) to a signed module and then re-distribute.
 Users may or may not trust and choose to consume the additional information.

-### Signatures should support streaming compilations
+- [X] Signatures should support streaming compilations

-### A module may contain multiple signatures

-...possibly with key identifiers for each signature
+- [X] A module may contain multiple signatures possibly with key identifiers for each signature
   - Required for key rotation
   - Keys may be short-term
   - There can be a signature for sections 1, 2, 3 and another one for sections 1, 2, 3, 4 in order to make section 4 optional, yet still verifiable when needed
   - [Oak](http://projectoak.com) use case, where each signature represents a property
   - The ability to require multiple signers to trust a module (ex: CI system + module maintainer)
   - Key identifiers can be used by verifiers to map to public key identifiers they have, and/or quickly reject a signature if it does not match.

-### The format used to encode signatures and related should be extensible
+- [X] The format used to encode signatures and related should be extensible

 ## Scratch notes